-Why We Choose The Relationships We Do
+Why We Choose the Relationships We Do

 Smart?
 Kind?
 Funny?
 Respectful?
 Strong?
 Passionate?
 Brave?
 A good listener?
 What’s on your list of qualities you desire in a relationship?